IFSS-Net: Interactive Few-Shot Siamese Network for Faster Muscle Segmentation and Propagation in Volumetric Ultrasound: Method

 \subsubsection{Siamese 3D Encoders}

-The first 3D Encoder (${E}_\phi(\theta)$) processes the sub-volumes $\vect{\mathcal{V}}^{in}$ sequentially by taking at each time step $t$ a sub-volume $\vect{v}_{t} \in \mathbb{R}^{w \times 512 \times 512 \times 1}$ and modeling its local appearance and depth deformation simultaneously.
-Typically, 3D convolutional operators are more appropriate for learning to extract spatio-temporal features compared to 2D convolutional operators.
+The first 3D Encoder (${E}_\phi(\theta)$) processes the sub-volumes $\vect{\mathcal{V}}^{in}$ sequentially by taking at each time-step $t$ a sub-volume $\vect{v}_{t} \in \mathbb{R}^{w \times 512 \times 512 \times 1}$ and modeling its local appearance and depth deformation simultaneously.
+Typically, 3D convolutional operators are more appropriate for learning to extract spatiotemporal features compared to 2D convolutional operators.
 In this study, we mainly use 3D Atrous Separable Convolutions (3D ASC).

 Each of the encoders ${E}_\phi(\theta)$ and ${E}_\varphi(\theta)$ has the same configuration and shared weights $\theta$.
 During the training phase, weight updates are mirrored across both sub-networks.
-We extract the local spatio-temporal features encoded from the US sub-volume $\vect{v}_{t}$ at certain time step (depth) $t$ by ${E}_\phi(\theta)$.
-Then, those spatio-temporal features are aggregated to ${E}_\varphi(\theta)$ using skip connections~\cite{he2016identity}.
-This aggregation process helps ${E}_\varphi(\theta)$ to update the encoders weights $\theta$ to a better state as it has already accessed the previous location of the estimated muscle $\vect{y}_{t-1}$.
+We extract the local spatiotemporal features encoded from the US sub-volume $\vect{v}_{t}$ at a certain time-step (depth) $t$ by ${E}_\phi(\theta)$.
+Then, those spatiotemporal features are aggregated to ${E}_\varphi(\theta)$ using skip connections~\cite{he2016identity}.
+The latter helps ${E}_\varphi(\theta)$ to update the encoders weights $\theta$ to a better state as it has already accessed the previous location of the estimated muscle $\vect{y}_{t-1}$.